+and

-American Depositary Shares
+Ordinary Shares

-Ordinary Shares Representing This is an initial public offering of American depositary shares, or ADSs, by Futu Holdings Limited.
+This is an initial public offering of American depositary shares, or ADSs, by Futu Holdings Limited.
 Each ADS represents ordinary shares, par value US\$0.00001 per share.
-It is currently estimated that the initial public offering price per ADS will be between US\$ and US\$.
+It is currently estimated that the initial public offering price per ADS will be between US\$ US\$ .
 [We will not receive any proceeds from the ADSs sold by the selling shareholders.]

+Representing

 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
 We intend to apply for the listing of our ADSs on the Nasdaq Global Market under the symbol "FHL."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.

-See "Risk Factors" beginning on page 14 for factors you should consider before investing in the ADSs.
-PRICE US\$ PER ADS Neither the United States Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
+See "Risk Factors" beginning on page 13 for factors you should consider before investing in the ADSs.

+PRICE US\$ PER ADS

+Neither the United States Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

+Price to Public Underwriting Discounts and Commissions(1) Proceeds to us

+Per ADS US\$ US\$ US\$

-Underwriting Discounts Price to Public and Commissions(1) Per ADS Total US\$ US\$ See "Underwriting" for additional disclosure regarding underwriting compensation payable by us.
+Total US\$ US\$ US\$

+See "Underwriting" for additional disclosure regarding underwriting compensation payable by us.

 We [and the selling shareholders] have granted the underwriters the right to purchase up to an additional ADSs to cover over-allotments within 30 days after the date of this prospectus.

 The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on or about , 2018.

-Prospectus dated

 Goldman Sachs (Asia) L.L.C.
+UBS Investment Bank Prospectus dated , 2018.